neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.server.dedicated.DedicatedServerProperties#codeOfConduct` - Whether the server has a code of conduct.
 - `net.minecraft.server.level`
     - `ChunkLoadCounter` - Keeps track of chunk loading when a level is loading or the player spawns.
+    - `ChunkMap`
-    - `ChunkMap#getLatestStatus` - Returns the latest status for the given chunk position.
+        - `getLatestStatus` - Returns the latest status for the given chunk position.
+        - `isTrackedByAnyPlayer` - Checks whether the entity is tracked by any player.
+        - `forEachEntityTrackedBy` - Loops through each entity tracked by the given player.
+        - `forEachReadyToSendChunk` - Loops through each chunk that is ready to be sent to the client.
     - `ServerChunkCache`
         - `hasActiveTickets` - Checks whether the current level has any active tickets keeping it loaded.
         - `addTicketAndLoadWithRadius` - Adds a ticket to some location and loads the chunk and radius around that location.
+    - `ServerEntity$Synchronizer` - Handles sending packets to tracking entities.
     - `ServerPlayer$SavedPosition` - Holds the current position of the player on disk.
 - `net.minecraft.server.level.progress.ChunkLoadStatusView` - A status view for the loading chunks.
 - `net.minecraft.server.network.ConfigurationTask#tick` - Calls the task every tick until it returns true, then finishes the task.